 By Ashley Wildes

-Ashley Wildes works as a cataloguer for Between the Cover Rare Books.
-Her article was published on the Between the Covers Blog and is presented here by permission of the author.
+(The title is a quote from fellow seminarian and former BTC intern Norman Graubart.)
+The article was published on the Between the Covers Blog, it is presented here by permission of the author.